This page is about RePower LA; click here to read about Our Water LA.

 Our coalition also works to increase investment in clean energy and energy efficiency programs to help the DWP become greener.
 As part of our vision of progressive systemic change at the DWP, RePower LA successfully pushed for the DWP to institute the new “Equity Metrics Data Initiative” (EMDI).
 The EMDI will track and publically release semi-annual data on how well the DWP is serving customers across programs, jobs, and services in low-income communities.

 In expanding sustainability and good jobs, our coalition campaigned for the new Community Solar pilot recently approved by the DWP Board in November 2016.
 The pilot program, called “Solar Rooftops,” will utilize UPCTs to install solar panels on customers’ properties across Los Angeles.
-This will diversify DWP’s renewable energy sources, benefitting customers who will receive fixed payments in exchange for leasing their roofs, while creating more sustainable jobs.
+This will diversify DWP’s renewable energy sources, benefiting customers who will receive fixed payments in exchange for leasing their roofs, while creating more sustainable jobs.